 Increasing ROI by Implementing an Effective Document Management Strategy

-No, we’re not talking about changing into your Superman costume or marking the calendar for an upcoming wedding.
+No, we’re not discussing changing into your Superman costume or marking the calendar for an upcoming wedding.
 Imagine what you could do with an extra day every week.
 One workday, about eight hours, is what the average knowledge worker wastes looking for documents.
 That’s 20% of potential productivity spent searching for information before you can even do anything with it.
 Hidden inefficiencies like this definitely impact a company’s bottom line.

 Hide and Seek

-Thanks to current technology, the GPS in cars sends traffic alerts, smart phones put decades’ worth of movies at our fingertips, and “Google” is a verb, but locating important data in the workplace can be a very different story.
-Sometimes software is the issue.
-Employees might not be familiar with search features or maybe the application doesn’t include a search function.
+Thanks to current technology, the GPS in cars sends traffic alerts, smartphones put decades’ worth of movies at our fingertips, and “Google” is a verb, but locating important data in the workplace can be a very different story.
+Sometimes, software is the issue.
+Employees might not be familiar with search features, or maybe the application doesn’t include a search function.
 People struggle to find information because they can’t recall a filename or use the wrong keywords.
 Things get even more complicated if data is stored in different places or formats, forcing managers and support staff to hunt through files of spreadsheets, documents, images, and piles of paper.
 Should they check the filing cabinet or the computer down the hall?

 Start with a Goal